PritamSuryawanshii/cybersecurity-notes/Security+/README.md

-# Security+ Study Notes by Pritam Suryawanshi
+# Security+ Study Notes

-> A structured collection of personal cybersecurity notes covering CompTIA Security+ topics, from social engineering to risk management.
+> A structured collection of personal cybersecurity notes covering Security+ topics, from social engineering to risk management.

 ## 📖 Overview

-This repository hosts detailed study notes for CompTIA Security+ (SY0‑601) organized into major topic areas.
+This repository hosts detailed study notes for Security+ organized into major topic areas.
 Use it as a reference or study guide to reinforce key concepts and terminology.

 ---